Imelda Marcos: Portrayals in news and art

 The second track of Mark Knopfler's 1996 album Golden Heart is a sardonic song about her.
 In 2010, British producer Fatboy Slim and musician David Byrne released a concept album about her life called Here Lies Love, which later became a rock musical of the same name.

 In Manila, local performance artist Carlos Celdran became known for his Living La Vida Imelda walking tour, which was also performed in Dubai in 2012.
 Filipino-American drag artist Manila Luzon impersonated Mrs. Marcos in the "Snatch Game" challenge in the third season of RuPaul's Drag Race, deriving humor from the First Lady's renowned obsession with shoes.
 Hawaiian comedian Frank De Lima has impersonated her on various occasions.

 In an episode of Saturday Night Live (aired October 8, 1988), she was portrayed by comedienne Nora Dunn during the segment Weekend Update.
 She was also portrayed by Clavel Bendaña on the 2003 film Chavit (film).

-She is also portrayed by actress Dimples Romana Marcos on the Maalaala Mo Kaya episode entitled Makinilya, the second of the two-part "The Ninoy & Cory Aquino Story" aired on ABS-CBN in 2010.
+She is also portrayed by actress Dimples Romana on the Maalaala Mo Kaya episode entitled Makinilya, the second of the two-part "The Ninoy & Cory Aquino Story" aired on ABS-CBN in 2010.
 Actress Ruffa Gutierrez also portrayed her in the 2022 film Maid in Malacañang and its sequel, the 2023 film Martyr or Murderer; actress Cindy Miranda portrays the young Marcos in the latter.

 She is frequently mentioned in Netflix shows like Russian Doll (episode: "Coney Island Baby"), The Crown (episode: "Fairytale") and Dynasty (episode: "A Litte Father-Daughter Chat").

 An original musical, Here Lies Love by David Byrne and Fatboy Slim, spans her life from childhood to exile and utilizes largely disco and club music and innovative immersive staging.
 The title is a direct reference to a phrase Imelda mentioned she wanted written on her tombstone.
 Originally conceived as a song cycle, it was presented in concert (Adelaide 2006, Carnegie Hall 2007) format and presented at Mass MoCA (2012) and Off-Broadway (2013, 2014–15) at the Public Theatre.
 The Broadway transfer began previews at the Broadway Theatre on June 17, 2023, with opening night on July 20, 2023 and closed on November 26 of that year.